Hiking trail

 The trail starts at the canoe docks and hugs the northwestern shore.
 It is a well-maintained, easy path through subalpine forest with frequent openings to the water.

-• Boardwalks: Near the end, you'll cross several small boardwalks over the sensitive marshy ground.
+- Boardwalks: Near the end, you cross several small boardwalks over the sensitive marshy ground.

 Safety & Logistics

-• Shuttle Access: Remember that Moraine Lake is closed to personal vehicles.
-Use Parks Canada Shuttle (best value), Roam Transit Route 10 when in season, or Lake Louise Ski Resort/private operators when Parks Canada and Roam are full.
+- Lake access: Moraine Lake is managed without normal personal-vehicle access.
+Use Parks Canada Shuttle, Roam Transit when in season, or Lake Louise Ski Resort/private operators when their products fit your date and needs.
 See Summer logistics for current options and booking links.

 Photography Tips

-• Fay Glacier: The best view of the Fay Glacier is from the very end of the trail.
+- Fay Glacier: One of the strongest views of the Fay Glacier is from the very end of the trail.

-• Reflection: Walk about 500m down the trail for the best reflection of the Ten Peaks, as the water is often calmer here than at the docks.
+- Reflection: Walk about 500m down the trail for a strong reflection of the Ten Peaks, as the water is often calmer here than at the docks.

 Nearby